bottenderjs/bottenderjs.github.io/content/docs/Guides-Testing.md

 ## E2E Test

-Comming Soon.
-We are working on a brand-new end-to-end testing library for bots and planning to release it in the near future.
+Coming Soon.
+We are working on a brand-new end-to-end testing library for bots.
+We will release it in the near future.